 Then sort contiguous segments of size $2k$ by sorting odd-even pairs followed by sorting even-odd pairs.
-Using the 0-1 principle, we can view the input consisting of 0's and 1's such that there is a {\it dirty} band of size at most $k$ where there is a mixture of 0's and 1's but the array consists of only 0's before that and only 1's after that.
+Using the 0-1 principle (\cite{Knuth3}, we consider an input consisting of 0's and 1's such that there is a {\it dirty} interval of size at most $k$.
+Within this interval, there is a mixture of 0's and 1's and the array contains only 0's before the interval and only 1's after that.
 These will be alluded to as the {\it clean} part of the array (this terminology has been borrowed from \cite{MSS86}).
-A sorted array has two distinct clean bands of 0's and 1's with )'s preceding the 1's.
+A sorted array has two distinct clean bands of 0's and 1's with 0's preceding the 1's.